MicrosoftDocs/architecture-center/docs/framework/security/design-app-dependencies.md

 Use Azure Policy to deploy desired settings where applicable.
 Block resources that do not meet the proper security requirements defined during service enablement.

 ## Dependencies, frameworks, and libraries

 **What are the frameworks and libraries used by the application?**
 ***

-It's important to be aware of the implications of using third-party frameworks and libraries in your application code.
-These components can result in vulnerabilities.
+Tracking the frameworks and libraries (custom, OSS, third party, and others) used by the application and any resulting vulnerabilities they introduce is vital.
+Automated solutions can help with this assessment.

+As part of the application inventory the application team should maintain a framework and library list, along with versions in use.
+If vulnerabilities are published this helps to identify affected workloads.

 Here are some best practices:

 - Validate the security of any open-source code added to your application.
-Tools that can help this assessment are OWASP Dependency-Check and NPM audit.
+Tools that can help this assessment are OWASP Dependency-Check, NPM audit, and WhiteSource Bolt.

 - Maintain a list of frameworks and libraries as part of the application inventory.
 Also, keep track of versions in use.